Our Review Process

 An appropriate breakfast for a gestational diabetes diet includes a protein-rich and whole wheat meal.
 Whole grain bread, paneer paratha, bran flakes or granola with skimmed milk and no sugar, scrambled eggs, rava dosa with peanut chutney, moong dal or besan pancake, upma and vermicelli are a few healthy options for breakfast, keeping in mind your gestational diabetes diet guidelines.

 Gestational diabetes is very common in women during their childbearing period and this type of diabetes can be controlled and fought with the help of a balanced and healthy diet.
 Apart from having a good diet, people with gestational diabetes need to meet the nutritional requirements of their bodies.
 Cutting down on carbs and having meals in smaller proportions instead of having all the food at one can help to improve the condition.
 Often this type of diabetes fades away after childbirth if the person manages to take good care of their sugar levels.
+Also know about reversing type 2 diabetes.

 During the pregnancy period, if the body fails to produce enough insulin then you are diagnosed with gestational diabetes.
 During your childbearing period, your placenta produces hormones that result in a glucose build-up in your blood.
 The pancreas that produces insulin generally takes control of this situation but if the pancreas fails to produce enough insulin then your blood sugar level will rise to result in gestational diabetes.